-Change a piece of paper into a beautiful butterfly.
 Change....this word can bring up a lot of different feelings excitement, anxiety, hope, confusion - just to name a few.
 While change can undoubtedly be a positive thing, we also understand that oftentimes changes (even the good ones) can be really scary and uncomfortable.
 And as much as we might often try to avoid or outrun change it is inevitably something that we all have to face during many points in our lives.